For McCool Travel’s 163rd travel interview, I am pleased to present Anna Faustino from Adventure in You. I had the epic opportunity to ...

-Beginning just south of Babson Park I turned left (east) onto Murray Road and was greeted with magnificent views of rolling hills.
+Beginning just south of Babson Park turn left (east) onto Murray Road and witness magnificent views of rolling hills.
 Between Lake Lenore and Lake Moody, I drove for several miles on red clay dirt roads amid hundreds of acres of grapefruit tree groves.

 Back on Murray Road, I drove east to Pfundstein Road and stumbled upon the Tiger Creek Preserve, where I learned that I was in the Lake Wales Ridge and could hike along the 1,300 mile Florida Trail.
 I also learned (these visitor centers love to educate) that the Lakes Wales Ridge is an ancient island or peninsula atop of Florida.
 When most of Florida was under water, this area was a sandy, scrubby habitat.
 That explains why many of the unpaved roads in this area were white sand.
 Fascinating that just a few miles away are red clay dirt roads.

 Continue exploring the small roads (including more red clay dirt paths) in the area, like Lake Reedy Blvd, Lake Arbuckle Road, Old Frostproof Road, and Rucks Dairy Road before ending up at CR64.

 Driving southwest on CR64 towards 17, I found James Brown’s Famous Flames BBQ in Avon Park.
 I had a huge pulled pork sandwich, which must have weighed a full pound.
 It may have been the best pulled pork sandwich I have ever had; the pork was so tender and delicious.
 Oh, and the peach cobbler was outstanding.

 For more information about the Lake Wales Ridge area, please see:McCool Travel Tip: Pretty much any car will do OK on the red clay dirt roads.
 The white sand roads can be a little more treacherous and may require a 4 wheel drive in places.